DataDog/documentation/content/en/service_management/workflows/private_actions/use_private_actions.md

 1. Click **Both**.
 1. Enter a runner hostname.
 App Builder calls your runner using this hostname over HTTPS.
 You must bring your own SSL termination and forward to port 9016 in the container.
 1. Create a directory on your host where the runner can store its configuration, such as `./config`.
 You can also use this directory to store any credentials required by the runner's connection.
-1. Deploy your runner with Docker or Docker Compose:
+1. Deploy your runner with Docker, Docker Compose, or Kubernetes:

 {{< tabs >}}
 {{% tab "Docker" %}}